 - Not having effective communication: Effective communication and transparency are essential elements to keep the project on track.
 Daily review status meeting is a part of the project cycle.
 Every team member briefs about their work in a meeting, and it helps the project manager to identify the risks that team members have missed.

 Managing Project Risks in Salesforce

-If your organization already uses Salesforce, it might be a great idea to integrate project management functionality into your CRM to have full visibility across your projects and how they are related to your Accounts and Opportunities.
+If your organization already uses Salesforce, it might be a great idea to integrate project management functionality into Salesforce to have full visibility across your projects and how they are related to your Accounts and Opportunities.
 The top-rated Salesforce native project management apps like Inspire Planner will provide you with the functionality to easily manage your project risks and issues, and help you successfully deliver your projects.

 For example, in Inspire Planner, you can populate the following details in your Project Risk Register:

 - Type – will default to “Risk”.
 A risk is an event that has not yet occurred.
 If it has already occurred, it is considered an issue and should be logged as such.

 - Category – define what kind of risk/issue is being logged.